 - Teeth Clinched Teamwork: Osha and Meera are at each other's throats.
 Bran demonstrates that his lordship is not merely an honorary title by identifying the liability and quickly putting an end to it.

-- Title Drop: Littlefinger refers to everyone's struggle to get to the top and reach their happy ending as "The Climb".
+- Title Drop: Littlefinger refers to everyone's struggle to get to the top and reach their happy ending as "The Climb."
 Some fail and never rise again.
 However, in the end, there is no happy ending.
 The Climb is all that exists.

 - Vertigo Effect: During the Wildlings' climb of the Wall, Jon Snow briefly looks down and the effect is used, demonstrating just how enormously high it is (or just that Jon is getting dizzy at the sight of it).

-- Wanting Is Better Than Having: Littlefinger tells Sansa now that he's got his long-desired ship, he finds that all he wants now is more.
+- Wanting Is Better Than Having: Littlefinger tells Sansa that now that he's got his long-desired ship, he finds that all he wants now is more.

 - What the Hell, Hero?: Arya and Gendry really let the Brotherhood have it for giving him to Melisandre.